michaelorr/helga-codereview/README.md

-# helga-rbreview
+# helga-codereview

-A [helga](https://github.com/shaunduncan/helga) plugin to comment on reviewboard to point out flake8 errors
+A [helga](https://github.com/shaunduncan/helga) plugin to provide various codereview comments on reviewboard.

+** THIS IS NOT READY FOR USE YET **

 ## License